 Such overthinking not only damages relationships but also spoils your mood.
-Even if you try to shoo the thought off your head, your mind bothers you again and again.
+Even if you try to shoo the thought off your head, your mind itches again and again.

 By applying the principle, you feel relieved knowing that the reasons are possibly simpler.
 You can breathe a sigh of relief and stop snowballing all the negative reasons in your head.

-1. When there the cause seems dramatic, ask yourself is there a simpler cause.
+1. When the cause seems dramatic, ask yourself is there a simpler explanation.